-Surrealism, born of the political ideology of Karl Marx and the psychoanalysis of Sigmund Freud, is one of the most influential art movements of the 20th century.
-The term was first coined in 1917 by the art critic and poet Guillaume Apollinaire, and in 1924 it was used by André Breton to describe a politically radical movement that aimed to change perceptions of the world.
-In exploring dreams and the irrational, the Surrealists used 'automatic' techniques to draw images from the realm of the unconscious.
+Surrealism is one of the most influential art movements of the 20th century.
+It was inspired by both the political theories of Karl Marx and the study of the unconscious mind (psychoanalysis), developed by Sigmund Freud in the 1890s.
+The term Surrealism was first coined in 1917 by the art critic and poet Guillaume Apollinaire, and in 1924 it was used by the writer and theorist André Breton to describe a politically radical movement.
+This movement aimed to change perceptions of the world by exploring dreams, the unconscious mind and the irrational.
+The Surrealists often used 'automatic' techniques – spontaneously creating art without conscious thought – to surface images from the unconscious.

 Surrealism and the ballet

 The ballet was one of the first spheres to reveal the wider influence of Surrealism.
 Presenting exciting opportunities to realise an illusory world through stage-set and costume design, it attracted leading figures from the Surrealist movement.
 In 1926, artists Max Ernst and Jean Miró were commissioned by Serge Diaghilev, the artistic director of the Ballets Russes, to design sets for Romeo and Juliet.
 Diaghilev wanted a strong visual concept, and the backdrops certainly added a surreal touch – the final scene saw the lovers escape by aeroplane after their deaths.
 The ballet's Paris premiere on 18 May 1926 provoked a Surrealist scandal however, as fellow Surrealists André Breton and Louis Aragon stormed the production, protesting against the merging of art and commerce.
 But Miró continued to be drawn to the enchanting world of ballet – his costume design for the 'Spinning Top' character in Jeux d'enfants (1932) for example, used encircling bands of colour which intensified the dancer's spiralling motion.